-- When out in public, clean up after your dog and keep them under control.
-Your dog should be on a leash at all times when outside your home, and there are penalties for dogs which charge at or attack other animals and people.
+- When out in public, clean up after your dog and ensure they are under effective control.
+Your dog must be on a leash at all times when outside your home, except when in the designated areas, and there are penalties for dogs which charge at or attack other animals and people.

 - Make sure your pets have the required vaccinations to prevent the spread of disease, and check and treat them regularly for fleas and ticks.
 See your vet for advice.

-- Do not keep more than the maximum allowed number of dogs or cats on your property – unless you have a permit.
+- Do not keep more than the maximum allowed number of dogs or cats on your property unless you have an excess animal keeping permit.

 By accepting these responsibilities you will continue to experience great fun and enjoyment with your pet.
 It also protects their safety and wellbeing, and that of other members of the community who may come in contact with them.